ARX-0/HARDWARE_101/README.md

 start from scratch here and reffer the old archived contents if needed

-//EEV 2024 FPGA evnet archive
+//EEV 2024 FPGA event archive

 i want the installation steps/rule book/instructions as the task 0 here.

 # HARDWARE_101